Iambiswajit-C/digitalsparkhq/services/web-design/index.md

   "mainEntity": [
     {
       "@type": "Question",
-      "name": "How long does a website project take?", "acceptedAnswer": {
+      "name": "How long does a website project usually take?", "acceptedAnswer": {
         "@type": "Answer",
-        "text": "Most websites are completed within 3–6 weeks depending on complexity and features."
+        "text": "Most business websites are completed within 3–6 weeks.
+Timelines depend on the number of pages, custom features, and content readiness.
+Larger or eCommerce websites may take longer, but we always provide a clear roadmap and milestones so you know exactly what to expect."
       }
     },
     {
       "@type": "Question",
-      "name": "Will my website be optimized for conversions?", "acceptedAnswer": {
+      "name": "Will my website be optimized for conversions and leads?", "acceptedAnswer": {
         "@type": "Answer",
+        "text": "Absolutely.
+Every website we build is designed with performance in mind — clear calls-to-action, fast loading speeds, intuitive UX, and trust-building layouts.
+Our goal is not just a beautiful website, but one that turns visitors into enquiries, bookings, and customers."
+      }
+    },
+    {
+      "@type": "Question",
+      "name": "Do you work with UK and international businesses remotely?", "acceptedAnswer": {
+        "@type": "Answer",
         "text": "Yes.
-Every site is built with UX, speed, and lead generation in mind — not just visuals."
+We regularly collaborate with clients across the UK, Europe, and India.
+Our processes are fully remote and streamlined, with scheduled calls, progress updates, and communication aligned to your time zone for smooth project delivery."
       }
     },
     {
       "@type": "Question",
-      "name": "Do you work with UK businesses remotely?", "acceptedAnswer": {
+      "name": "Is my website built with SEO best practices?", "acceptedAnswer": {
         "@type": "Answer",
         "text": "Yes.
-We collaborate with UK clients daily and align communication with your working hours."
+We include technical SEO foundations from day one — clean code, fast performance, mobile responsiveness, proper heading structure, schema markup, and search-friendly URLs.
+This ensures your site is ready to rank and support long-term organic growth."
       }
     },
     {
       "@type": "Question",
-      "name": "Will my site be SEO ready?", "acceptedAnswer": {
+      "name": "Will I be able to update the website myself?", "acceptedAnswer": {
         "@type": "Answer",
-        "text": "Absolutely.
-Technical SEO, speed, and structure are included from day one."
+        "text": " Definitely.
+We build websites on easy-to-manage platforms like WordPress or custom CMS solutions.
+You’ll be able to edit text, images, and pages without technical knowledge.
+We also provide guidance and optional ongoing support if needed."
+      }
+    },
+    {
+      "@type": "Question",
+      "name": "Do you provide maintenance and support after launch?", "acceptedAnswer": {
+        "@type": "Answer",
+        "text": "Yes.
+We offer ongoing maintenance, updates, security monitoring, and performance optimization so your website stays fast, secure, and reliable.
+Think of us as your long-term digital partner — not just a one-time developer."
       }
     }
   ]